The current minimum wage in Texas is the federal minimum wage rate of $7.25 an hour.

 A meal or lunch break that is 30 minutes or longer does not need to be paid if the employee is allowed to leave the premise and is relieved of all duties.

-Retail employers must allow employees who work more than 30 hours a week at least 24 consecutive hours off work in every seven-day period.
+Retail employers must allow employees who have more than 30 hours worked in a week at least 24 consecutive hours off work in every seven-day period, according to the Texas Department of Labor.

 In addition, they must grant an employee’s request for time off to attend worship services once a week, unless it would be an undue hardship on the business.